 Pricing need to know

-While HostGator prices look affordable, you do need to pre-pay to get what’s advertised.
+While HostGator web hosting prices look affordable, you do need to pre-pay to get what’s advertised.
 Also, extra stuff will be added to your shopping cart, and there’s a fine print saying that the prices increase upon renewal.
 Nothing unusual, but worth keeping in mind.

 I’m purchasing Baby, as I think it’s the best value of all the plans.
 To get the most out of the advertised offer, you need to go with the longest billing period, which means higher pre-payment, but a lower monthly rate.